HippoCampusRobotics/fav_docs/tutorials/ros_names_and_namespaces.rst

 You can start nodes in namespaces (you can also have nested namespaces).
 This means that the namespace gets prepended to all relative and private topic/action/service names.
-We already used this in the :ref:`launch file tutorial <tutorials/ros_launch_setup:ROS Launch Setup>`.
+We already used this in the :ref:`ROS Launch and Setup <tutorials/ros_launch_setup:ROS Launch Setup>`.
 Every node (and also every node in included launch files) inside a ``GroupAction`` with a ``PushRosNamespace`` action is launched inside a namespace.

 Names